HaleyC2001/-L-G-Data-Factory/README.md

 - code revision 2 file is the latest version of the code
 - Newapp.py is the one that connect to the streamlit
 - when you update the code, make sure you update both files

+** Sometimes changing the file location can cause the streamlit to crash